CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Introduction

 \section{Introduction}

 Language-conditioned navigation seeks to translate high-level semantic instructions into low-level, continuous motion in complex environments.
-Despite rapid progress, existing pipelines remain fragmented: they either stitch together modular perception--grounding--planning components that are brittle to upstream errors, or learn end-to-end policies that map ego-centric observations to discrete actions with limited geometry, which can yield imprecise and less smooth motion~\cite{VLNBert,hisawarevln}.
+Despite rapid progress, existing pipelines remain fragmented.
+Modular approaches decompose the problem into perception, grounding, and planning components, which improves interpretability but can be brittle to upstream errors.
+End-to-end policies avoid such hand-designed interfaces by directly predicting actions or trajectories from observations and language, making them appealing for scalable vision-language control.